core-process/ghostwriter/readme.md

 # Ghostwriter

-Prerenders your JavaScript website for search engines, SEO tools, social media and your browser.
+Prerenders your JavaScript website for search engines, SEO tools, social media crawler and your browser.

 | Module | Downloads | Version | License |
 | :--- | :--- | :--- | :--- |